MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 ### Queue

+> [!NOTE]
+> Add take-back and Premium messaging

-View and monitor all scheduled and walk-in virtual appointments in the Bookings calendar that you pinned, with updates in real time.
+View and monitor all scheduled and on-demand virtual appointments in the Bookings calendar that you pinned, with updates in real time.

-From here, you can add a new booking, view relevant appointment details, see appointment statuses throughout the day, send email reminders to assigned staff and attendees, and send SMS text notifications to attendees.
+From here, schedulers can add a new booking, view relevant appointment details, see appointment statuses throughout the day, send email reminders to assigned staff and attendees, and send SMS text notifications to attendees.
 Staff can even join appointments directly from the queue.

-To learn more, see [Monitor appointments and get real-time status updates](expand-teams-across-your-org/bookings-virtual-visits.md#monitor-appointments-and-get-real-time-status-updates).
+To learn more, see [Monitor appointments and get real-time status updates](/microsoft-365/frontline/bookings-virtual-visits.md#monitor-appointments-and-get-real-time-status-updates).

 :::image type="content" source="media/manage-virtual-appointments-app-queue.png" alt-text="Screenshot of the Queue page in the Virtual appointments app" lightbox="media/manage-virtual-appointments-app-queue.png":::

 ### Analytics

+> [!NOTE]
+> Add take-back and Premium messaging

 Get insight into usage activity and trends in your organization to help optimize virtual appointments to deliver better business outcomes.
 You can view key metrics such as total number of appointments, appointment duration, lobby wait time, and no shows.
 To learn more, see [Teams Virtual Appointments usage report](teams-analytics-and-reports/virtual-visits-usage-report.md)